 As we have seen, change is the only real constant in the US healthcare system, and consumers are the current crux of this change.
 As consumers of healthcare, each of us play an important role in helping the industry transform and evolve into a delivery system that is more personalized, and one that delivers high quality care how, when and where we need it.

-John Konczyk and Emma Lagreze are healthcare experts at PA Consulting Group
+Emma Lagreze is a healthcare expert at PA Consulting Group